Best Jobs for Graduates With a Psychology Degree

-Salary Information and Job Outlook: The BLS estimated that market research analysts earned an average of $63,120 in May 2018.
-Jobs were expected to grow by a much greater than average rate of 23% through 2026.
+Salary Information and Job Outlook: The BLS estimated that market research analysts earned a median annual salary of $63,790 in May 2019.
+Jobs are expected to grow by a much greater than average rate of 20% through 2028.

 8. Public Relations Specialist

 Public relations (PR) professionals need the psychology major's interpersonal skills to establish rapport with the media and convince them to publish stories about their organization or their client's organization.
 Psychology majors possess the interviewing skills used by PR professionals to gather information from staff to form the basis of press releases.

 They have the writing skills necessary to compose compelling stories in order to convince editors and reporters to cover developments with their client.
 PR professionals often have to intervene to resolve emerging image issues with an organization.
 Psych majors have the knowledge of how attitudes are formed through social psychology and the problem-solving skills to devise effective strategies to build or repair a corporate image.

 Psychology majors aiming for a career in PR should take on writing-intensive roles with student organizations, like the campus magazine/newspapers and complete writing-related internships.
 Experience organizing events on campus is also useful.
 Try to complete at least a few courses in business and marketing, as well.